 Here are some easy DIY alternatives to commercial body care products.
 I love these recipes because they are easy to make, they result in high-quality products, and I can customize them with herbs from my garden or other selected ingredients for the therapeutic qualities I’m looking for.
 It’s a joyful and creative process, and I know these products are safe for my whole family to slather on the skin.

 Here is my most basic recipe for DIY skin cream.
 It’s what I use most often for body cream at home, and what I share with friends when they ask me for a skin cream that doesn’t irritate their skin.

 Tinted Lip Balm

-Tinted, sparkly, and therapeutic lip balms are easy to make, and they are a great way to opt out of commercial lipsticks that still contain lead in the Unites States.
-Here’s how to take a therapeutic salve for the skin and turn it into something for colorful for the lips.
+Tinted, sparkly, and therapeutic lip balms are easy to make, and they are a great way to opt-out of commercial lipsticks that still contain lead in the Unites States.
+Here’s how to take a therapeutic salve for the skin and turn it into something colorful for the lips.

-DIY hair care take a little more time to get right, but you can replace your shampoo, conditioner and hair spray with these DIY alternatives and prevent drying out your hair.
+DIY hair care takes a little more time to get right, but you can replace your shampoo, conditioner, and hair spray with these DIY alternatives and prevent drying out your hair.